Tim-W-James/react-ts-template/README.md

 - [Stylelint](https://stylelint.io/): Linter/code analyzer for SCSS.
 Configured in `./.stylelintrc.cjs`
 - [Prettier](https://prettier.io/docs/en/configuration.html): Formatter.
 Configured in `./.prettierrc.cjs`
 - [Vitest](https://vitest.dev/config/): unit testing framework.
 Configured in `./vite.config.ts` > `test`
-- [Storybook](https://storybook.js.org/): preview, document and test individual components.
+- [Storybook](https://storybook.js.org/): view, document and test individual components and pages.
 Configured in `./.storybook/main.cjs`
 - [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import#configuration): global imports.
 Configured in `./vite.config.ts` > `Plugins` > `AutoImport`
 - [pnpm](https://pnpm.io/): configuration for the `pnpm` package manager for better performance, lockfiles and monorepo support.
 See steps <a href="#todo">below</a> if you wish to use a different package manager.
 - `npm` scripts - run with `pnpm <script>` (or if you use a different package manager `yarn run <script>` or `npm run <script>`):